Bouncer: Canada

 In Alberta, bar and nightclub security staff will have to take a new, government-run training course on correct bouncer behaviour and skills before the end of 2008.
 The six-hour 'ProTect' course will, among other subjects, teach staff to identify conflicts before they become violent, and how to defuse situations without resorting to force.

 In Ontario, courts have ruled that "a tavern owes a twofold duty of care to its patrons.
 It must ensure that it does not serve alcohol which would apparently intoxicate or increase the patron's intoxication.
 Further, it must take positive steps to protect patrons and others from the dangers of intoxication".
 Regarding the second requirement of protecting patrons, the law holds that "customers cannot be ejected from your premises if doing so would put them in danger [e.g., due to the patron's intoxication].
 Bars can be held liable for ejecting a customer who they know, or should know, is at risk of injury by being ejected."

 In Ontario, bartenders and servers must complete the Smart Serve Training Program, which teaches them to recognise the signs of intoxication.
 The Smart Serve program is also recommended for other staff in bars who have contact with potentially intoxicated patrons, such as bouncers, coat check staff, and valets.
 The Smart Serve certification program encourages bars to keep Incident Reporting Logs, to use as evidence if an incident goes to court.
 With the August 2007 Private Security and Investigative Services Act, Ontario law also requires security industry workers, including bouncers, to be licensed.

+Nova Scotia passed a law in 2010 requiring bouncers to be trained and licensed, but the province has never adopted detailed regulations and proclaimed the legislation into effect.

+Denmark

+In Denmark, the work of bouncers (referred to as dørmænd) is regulated primarily by the Act on Restaurant Business and Alcohol Licensing, etc. (Lov om restaurationsvirksomhed og alkoholbevilling m.v.) and the Executive Order on Doormen (Dørmandsbekendtgørelsen).

+Under Danish law, bouncers must be at least 18 years old and undergo approved training, which includes instruction in conflict management, self-defense, first aid and relevant legal topics.
+Only individuals who have completed this training and granted authorization by the police after passing a background check may be employed as doormen at establishments requiring an alcohol license.
+Using bouncers without valid authorization is punishable, cf. Act on Restaurant Business and Alcohol Licensing, etc., section 37, subsection, 1, number 5.

+Furthermore, municipal Alcohol Licensing Boards may require the use of doormen as a requirement for the license, cf. Act on Restaurant Business and Alcohol Licensing, etc., section 15b, which is often the case in the hours after midnight.
+Doormen are obligated to wear visible uniforms while on duty, present a valid authorization ID to police on request and they must act within the bounds of Danish law when refusing entry or removing individuals from the premises.